danthegoodman1/SQLGateway/README.md

 If Redis crashes while a transaction is still held on a pod, then other pods will not be able to route transaction queries to this pod.
 The timeout will garbage collect these transactions, but the connection will remain held until it times out.

+## Caching

+The cache used depends on whether Redis is used.
+If Redis is used, then caching is done through Redis to ensure that it is shared.
+If Redis is not used, then it is done locally on the pod in memory.

+Caching will never occur for a transaction.
+If a `TxID` is provided then you can ensure that no cache will be used.

+Cache must also be explicitly requested, and must have the same TTL.
+If an item is cached but has a different TTL, the previous cache will be ignored and a new value will be cached under the new TTL.

 ## Running distributed tests